selendra/selendra-wiki/docs/learn/learn-account-multisig.md

 :::info Walk-through video tutorial

-You can also see [this video tutorial](https://www.youtube.com/watch?v=-cPiKMslZqI) for more information about transacting with multisigs using the Accounts Tab, or [this other video](https://www.youtube.com/watch?v=T0vIuJcTJeQ) using the Extrinsic Tab in the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts).
+You can also see [this video tutorial](https://www.youtube.com/watch?v=-cPiKMslZqI) for more information about transacting with multisigs using the Accounts Tab, or [this other video](https://www.youtube.com/watch?v=T0vIuJcTJeQ) using the Extrinsic Tab in the [Selendra-Portal UI](https://portal.selendra.org/#/accounts).

 :::